dfinity/portal/docs/developer-docs/backend/rust/rust-quickstart.md

 The [IC SDK](../../setup/install/index.mdx) provides tools, sample code, and documentation to help you create [Rust smart contracts](../choosing-language.md) and dapps to run on the decentralized ICP blockchain mainnet.
 This tutorial assumes that you are installing the IC SDK for the first time.

+To support Rust development, the IC SDK includes the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

+**While using the IC SDK is the typical path for most developers, experienced Rust developers may choose to circumvent IC SDK entirely and use the [Rust CDK](https://github.com/dfinity/cdk-rs) directly.
+This documentation assumes one is using the IC SDK to build Rust canisters.**

-To help you get started, this tutorial illustrates how to modify the traditional "Hello World" first dapp to use the DFINITY Rust CDK.
-This simple dapp has just one function that prints text to a terminal, but it provides a good model for understanding the workflow when writing dapps in Rust that you want to deploy on the Internet Computer blockchain.
+To help you get started, this tutorial illustrates how to modify the traditional "Hello World" first dapp in Rust.
+This simple dapp has just one function that prints text to a terminal, but it provides a good model for understanding the workflow when writing dapps in Rust that you want to deploy on the ICP blockchain.

 ## Before you begin